ratulparui/TCL_Scripting/README.md

 <a name="sub-subsection-222"></a>
 #### TCL_D2_SK2 L2 - Convert constraints.csv file to a matrix object
 Now, let us suppose, we have removed the output directory.

+                       rm -rf outdir_openMSP430
 Then the above script will show messgae: creating output directory.
 ![msg1](https://github.com/user-attachments/assets/d3cb64f2-400e-40c5-8c38-80607a1cbf56)

 <a name="sub-subsection-223"></a>